 It is now in its third year and has so far raised over $180,000.
 Now they will be back again for 2019 with a whole new team of local Northern Beaches personalities who are ready to perform all in the name of raising money for cancer!

 The stars consist of business and local community leaders, who will learn to dance in just 8 weeks!
 They will do this with the help of some extremely talented dance teachers from Tempo Red Studios and Arthur Murray Brookvale.

 You as the audience will have a night of fun, dancing, food, raffles, auctions and spectacular entertainment all in the name of raising money and therefore working towards a cancer-free future.

-With 1 in 2 Australians diagnosed with cancer by the age of 85, never before has the money raised from such an event been so important.
-Funds from Stars of the Beaches will go towards cancer research, prevention programs, advocacy, and support services to help those affected by cancer.
+Currently, there is one in every two Australians who are diagnosed with cancer by the age of 85.
+The money raised from this event will go towards Cancer Council NSW and their world-class cancer research.
+As well as research, they also look at prevention programs, advocacy, and support services to help those people who are affected by cancer.

 The event will be held at the Dee Why RSL, The Jenkins Room, 932 Pittwater Rd, Dee Why.
 It will be held on Friday 24th May, 2019 from 6.30 pm to 12.00 am.

 This event is set to make local celebrities and community leaders step out of their comfort zones as they learn to dance!
 They will need to learn a whole routine and perform it live in front of an audience of more than 300 people.